typelinkmodel/tlm/docs/design/sample-hr-model.md

 ## Statements about Departments

-A Department is a division of an organization.
+A Department is a "division of an organization".

 - A Department is identified by id which must be a URI.
 - A Department has exactly one name which must be a Name.